-The Royal Bull’s Head Inn is reputably haunted by more than half a dozen ghosts!
+The Royal Bull’s Head Inn, located in Draytron Queensland, is reputably haunted by more than half a dozen ghosts!

 Frances Lynch, who was the postmistress at the former pub for over half a century, is said to be one of eight ghosts haunting the Royal Bull’s Head Inn.